-Living between London and California offer two vastly different lifestyles.
-When you think of London, umbrellas, trench coats, and glistening cobblestone streets might come to mind.
-When you think of California, orange groves, clear blue skies, and tall palm trees might be more likely.
-Both evoke beauty in their own ways and the variation meant that Hockney’s paintings and inspirations were quite varied as well.
+Living between London and California offers two vastly different lifestyles.
+London is umbrellas, trench coats, and glistening cobblestone streets.
+By contrast, California is orange groves, clear blue skies, and tall palm trees.
+Both evoke beauty in their own ways and the variation meant that Hockney was able to absorb these contrasting influences.

-Some of Hockney’s most well-known paintings are a series of swimming pools which are surely influenced by his California lifestyle while his lush landscape paintings were probably a result of the time he spent in London.
+Some of Hockney’s most well-known paintings are a series of swimming pools influenced by his California lifestyle while his lush landscape paintings were a result of the time he spent in London.

 Even in his 80s, Hockney has found a way to stay relevant in the art world using digital technology to tell stories and share his love of painting.
 With vibrant colors and a knack for storytelling through a still image, Hockney is a British treasure and, as art collectors, we’re lucky he’s still at work.

-As we’ve already mentioned, Hockney had a dual-city lifestyle and one of Hockney’s most famous motifs, the swimming pool, came from Californian influences.
-The Splash is the second of three variations on the swimming pool theme: the first being The Little Splash which remains in a private collection and the third, A Bigger Splash created in 1967.
+Hockney has had a dual-city lifestyle for most of his career.
+His most famous motif, the swimming pool, came from Californian influences.
+The Splash, 1966, is the second of three variations on the swimming pool theme: the first being The Little Splash which remains in a private collection and the third, A Bigger Splash created in 1967.